Mansur-Mustafin/LDTS-berzerk/README.md

 > - `GAME OVER` - When the player's energy gets to 0, a Game Over screen containing the options Menu, See LeaderBoard and Add name to leaderBoard is displayed
 > - `CHARACTERS` - We designed the characters manually
 > - `INSTRUCTIONS` - In the menu the player has the option to se an instructions screen
-> - `BULLETS` - The player and enenies can shoot bullets
+> - `BULLETS` - The player and enemies can shoot bullets
 > - `SCORE` - The player's score increases depending on the type of enemy eliminated
 > - `LEVELS` - The player has the option to return to the previous level or advance to the next one
 > - `BULLET COLLISION` - When a bullet hits an element it disappears